Wrenbury-cum-Frith: Culture and community

-The village has a post office and general stores, and a doctor's surgery.
+The village has a post office and general store, and a doctor's surgery.
+There is one public house remaining open, the Dusty Miller, which occupies a 19th-century corn mill by the canal at Wrenbury Bridge, and is listed in The Good Pub Guide.
+The nearby Cotton Arms, named after the Cotton family and described by CAMRA as "a very popular pub with canal users, walkers and cyclists", closed in 2023.

 Sports facilities include a pavilion, bowling green, tennis courts and football pitches, and the Wingate Centre, just outside the village, has a gymnasium.
 Local organisations meet at St Margaret's village hall.
 The mobile library service visits Wrenbury and Wrenbury Heath every three weeks.

-The village has two public houses, both of which serve food.
-The Cotton Arms, named after the Cotton family, is on Cholmondeley Road near the canal.
-The Dusty Miller occupies a 19th-century corn mill by the canal at Wrenbury Bridge, and is listed in The Good Pub Guide.
-Facilities for tourists include a caravan site near the canal and the Alvechurch Boat Centre, a boat hire company, which operates from Wrenbury Mill, beside Wrenbury Bridge.
+Facilities for tourists include a caravan site near the canal, and the Alvechurch Boat Centre, a boat-hire company, which operates from Wrenbury Mill, beside Wrenbury Bridge.

 Wrenbury is known for its annual scarecrow trail, which started in 2000.
-Held the first weekend in July as part of a summer fayre, around a hundred and fifty scarecrows were on display in 2006.
+Held the first weekend in July as part of a summer fair, around a hundred and fifty scarecrows were on display in 2006.